 We commit to sharing best practices.
 We each have something to learn and to contribute.
 We promote authentic youth engagement, practice-based reflection, and research-based knowledge to improve opportunities for youth.
 Gathering and analyzing data is critical to program improvement, accountability, transparency, and sustainability.

-ACT for Alexandria is pleased to partner with the Frank & Betty Wright Foundation, Alexandria City Public Schools, the City of Alexandria Parks & Recreation Department, youth-serving community organizations and other stakeholders to support the ACPS Virtual PLUS+ vision for supportive programs and services, so that all children in Alexandria can be successful with distance learning.
-Through the 2020/21 school year, ACT has hired a Network Manager, Caitlin Brown, who will focus on building relationships and collaboration among out of school time (OST) stakeholders, including the Virtual PLUS+ partners, ultimately strengthening the out of school time network and system.
-Our hope is that this initial effort will expand into a multi-year, multi-faceted initiative that will have a far-reaching impact on the educational, social and emotional and career-readiness outcomes for Alexandria’s children and youth.
-It builds on ACT’s experience and success as the coordinator and host for the Early Care and Education Workgroup, a five-year initiative that strengthened the network of nonprofits and government entities that help young children (0-5) thrive.
+In 2020, ACT for Alexandria partnered with the Frank & Betty Wright Foundation, Alexandria City Public Schools, the City of Alexandria, youth-serving community organizations and other stakeholders to support the ACPS Virtual PLUS+ vision for supportive programs and services, so that all youth in Alexandria could be successful with distance learning.
+ACT for Alexandria hired a Network Manager to focus on building relationships and collaboration among out-of-school time stakeholders, including the Virtual PLUS+ partners, to establish the Youth Support Network.
+It builds on ACT’s experiences and success as the coordinator and host for the Early Care and Education Workgroup, a five-year initiative that strengthened the network of nonprofits and government entities that help young children (ages 0-5) thrive.